-Jose Jayson L. Mendoza, 51, Filipino, Senior Vice President, is the Head of North Metro Manila Division in SME Banking.
-Prior to this, he held positions as Head of Metro Manila Division and VisMIn Lending Region.
+Jose Jayson L. Mendoza, 52, Filipino, Senior Vice President, is seconded to RCBC Leasing and Finance Corporation as Acting President effective January 25, 2023.
+Before assuming this role, he was Head of North Metro Manila Division in SME Banking and prior to this, he was Head of Metro Manila Division and VisMIn Lending Region.
 He joined the Bank in 2008 as Lending Center Head for Small & Medium Enterprises Division-Luzon.
 Previously, he worked with MayBank Philippines as Head of Retail Loans Management (January 2005 to August 2008), Philippine National Bank as Account Officer (January 2003 to December 2004), Philippine Savings Bank as Account Officer (August 1996 to December 2002) and Islacom as Senior Credit Investigator (May 1994 to July 1996).
 He started his banking career when he joined Allied Banking Corp. as Credit Investigator in 1993.
 Mr. Mendoza graduated in 1993 from De La Salle University with a degree of AB Management.